Skip to main content

 Backstory

 I'll cut to the chase.
 I'm neither economist nor historian.
 I'm a full-time carer for my disabled mum - and have been for many years.
-In what feels like a lifetime ago I worked in information technology, focusing on transnational accounting system projects; enterprise resource planning (ERP) to use the lingo.
-I've worked for a Japanese sogo-shosha, a big-4 professional service provider and a major energy transmission company.
-My further education includes an undergraduate degree in Business & Economics (BA) and a postgraduate degree in Computer Security Forensics & Risk Management (MSc).
+In what feels like a lifetime ago, I worked in information technology on large-scale accounting and systems integration projects; enterprise resource planning (ERP) to use the lingo.
+Over time I worked for a Japanese sogo-shosha, a big-four professional services firm, and a major energy transmission company.

 An Email Out of the Blue